DcBexter/newstockscanner/README.md

 # or
 ./run-tests.sh   # On Unix-like systems
 # or
-docker-compose -f docker-compose.test.yml up --build  # On any platform
+cd backend && pytest --cov --cov-branch --cov-report=xml  # Run directly with pytest
 ```

-The tests will run in the Docker container and the results will be displayed in the console.
+The test results and coverage report will be displayed in the console.

 ## Progress Tracking